 3 Build on innovative practices

 According to Harvard University’s Center on the Developing Child, being innovative means taking risks, learning quickly from ideas that don’t work, testing new ideas and promoting professional learning environments.
 The challenges of the past 18 months have inspired educators to put this in practice and come up with some unique and imaginative techniques to maintain children’s sense of belonging and support their physical, social and emotional needs.
-On ECA’s blog, The Spoke, researcher Fiona Boylan explains how schools can nurture children as they start formal schooling during the pandemic and discusses new strategies that educators can use to support transitions.
-She stresses the need for building safe and welcoming environments, whether face-to-face or online, and encouraging a growth mindset in children.
 The following resources may be useful:

 During challenging times, it is important to make a concerted effort to promote a more positive view.
 This empowering resource will help you plan everyday experiences that promote resilience and develop a growth mindset in children.